 The Farmland School Tax Rebate (FSTR) was implemented in 2004 to support the rural economy by providing Manitoba farmland owners with school tax relief.

-The rebate percentage has increased from 33% in 2004 to 80% in 2017.
+The rebate percentage has increased from 33% in 2004 to 80% in 2019.
 Landowners are required to submit an annual application to Manitoba Agricultural Services Corporation (MASC).
-Once you are registered with MASC and receive a rebate, a pre-printed application form for the following year will be mailed to you when they become available.
+Once you are registered with MASC and receive a rebate, you will receive a pre-populated application form (electronic or paper) the following year.

 This website contains general information.
 The provisions of The Property Tax and Insulation Assistance Act, as amended, including any regulation made thereunder, will prevail.